 Xbox One S 4K gaming: almost, but not quite

 This is especially the case when it comes to the One S’ 4K capabilities.
-Put simply, if you don’t own a 4K TV or won’t be buying one before the end of the year then don’t buy an Xbox One S. This shouldn’t be a particularly great revelation to anyone though.
+Put simply, if you don’t own a 4K TV and won't be upgrading to one anytime soon then don’t buy an Xbox One S. This shouldn’t be a particularly great revelation to anyone though.
 It’s a bit like saying, ‘If you don’t like chocolate then don’t go on the Cadbury’s factory tour’.

 More so than its newfound facelift, the Xbox One S is a console that’s being sold on its 4K and HDR [High Dynamic Range] capabilities.
 In technical terms, this means the Xbox One S has an HDMI 2.0a port that enables a 4K 60Hz output.
 The Xbox One supports only HDMI 1.4a, which simply can’t handle 4K video or gaming.

-Right now the One S is the only 4K games console you can buy and that means its picture quality is, in theory at least, four times better than any competing machine.
+What does this all mean?
+The One S’ picture quality is, in theory at least, four times better than its elder sibling.
 Even if maths isn’t your strong point, you’ll know that’s quite a big difference.

 Better still, the One S is also the best value 4K Blu-ray player you can own by quite some margin.
-In contrast, Samsung’s UBD-K8500 player costs £380 and can’t play Tetris, let alone Gears of War 4 or Forza Horizon 3.
-If you’re looking to get more value out of your new 4K TV, buying either this console or the also 4K-capable PS4 Neo feels like a no-brainer.
+In contrast, Samsung’s UBD-K8500 player costs £380 and can’t play Tetris, let alone Gears of War 4 or Super Hot.
+If you’re looking to get more value out of your new 4K TV, buying either this console or the also 4K-capable PS4 Pro feels like a no-brainer.

 The only catch?
 4K gaming on the Xbox One S isn’t really ‘true’ 4K.
 Confused?
 Allow us to get all techie on you.